alephcloud/hs-configuration-tools/README.md

         <> help "HTTP URL path"
 ~~~

-Once the configuration value and the related functions and instances is defined
+Now that everything is set up the configuration can be used to create a
-it can be used to create a `ProgramInfo` value.
-The `ProgramInfo` value is than
+`ProgramInfo` value.
+The `ProgramInfo` value is than use with the
-use with the `runWithConfiguratin` function to wrap a main function that takes
+`runWithConfiguratin` function to wrap a main function that takes an `HttpURL`
-an `HttpURL` argument with a configuration file and command line parsing.
+argument with configuration file and command line parsing.

 ~~~{.haskell}
 mainInfo :: ProgramInfo HttpURL